Nithyaraaj21/orange-customer-analytics/README.md

-# 📈 Orange Customer Churn & Upselling Analysis
+# 📈 Orange Customer Analysis

 This project focuses on analyzing and modeling Orange telecom customer data to understand user behavior, identify churn risks, and recommend upselling/downselling strategies using machine learning.
 A complete data science pipeline is implemented, from raw data handling to interactive prediction using Streamlit.